-- On the KXPA100, set the 3 dB ATTEN. switch as follows: - Set the switch to OUT/AUTO if the driving transceiver is not capable of more than 5 watts output - Set the 3 dB ATTEN switch to IN when using the amplifier with any other transceiver capable of more than 5 watts output.
+- On the KXPA100, set the 3 dB ATTEN switch as follows: - O Set the switch to OUT/AUTO if the driving transceiver is not capable of more than 5 watts output. - Set the 3 dB ATTEN switch to IN when using the amplifier with any other transceiver capable of more than 5 watts output.
 Never apply more than 10 watts of RF drive to the KXPA100 at any time, even with the 3 dB ATTEN switch set to IN. - Switch the KXPA100 OFF/ON switch to ON.
 The ON LED will light.
 The ATT LED will light if you have the 3 dB ATTEN switch set to IN. - Connect a 50-ohm dummy load or antenna feed line that presents an SWR of less than 1.5:1 to the active KXPA100 ANT connector.
 If you have the optional KXAT100 ATU, the ANT 1 or ANT 2 LED will light indicating which antenna connector is active and the Man MODE LED will light.
 If you do not have the KXAT100 ATU installed use the ANT 1 connector.
-Operation of the ATU is covered after confirming initial amplifier tests.
+Hold the KXAT100 ANT switch to change the selection.
+Be sure you have a suitable load attached to the active antenna connector.